Photo: Wikimedia Commons

 - Patmos — Greek island where John wrote Revelation; cave, monastery, and sacred history

-- Portofino — Italy's picture-perfect fishing village turned celebrity hideaway
+- Portofino — Italy's famous fishing village turned celebrity hideaway

 - Sorrento — Cliffside Italian town overlooking the Bay of Naples and gateway to Pompeii